 Stevie Wonder Net Worth

-Stevie Wonder Net Worth: Stevie Wonder is an American musician, singer, songwriter, and record producer who has a net worth of $110 million dollars.
-A multi-instrumentalist, composer, and songwriter, Wonder is considered by many to be a genius, Stevie Wonder was signed to Motown Records at the age of 11.
+Stevie Wonder is an American musician, singer, songwriter, and record producer who has a net worth of $200 million dollars.
+A multi-instrumentalist, composer, and songwriter, Wonder is considered by many to be a genius.
+Stevie Wonder was signed to Motown Records at the age of 11.
 Some of his 30 #1 hits include "Superstition," "Isn't She Lovely," and "I Just Called to Say I Love You."

 Wonder scored several hits between 1968 and 1970 such as "I Was Made to Love Her," "For Once in My Life," and "Signed, Sealed, Delivered I'm Yours."
 The hit single "Signed, Sealed, Delivered I'm Yours" was his first-ever self-produced song.

 Aisha Morris, born in 1975, is Wonder's oldest child.
 Her mother is Yolanda Simmons, whom Wonder met when she applied for a secretarial job at his publishing company.
-Aisha was the inspiration for Wonder's hit single "Isn't She Lovely?"
-She is now a singer who has toured with her father and accompanied him on recordings, including his 2005 album A Time to Love.
+She is the inspiration for Wonder's hit single "Isn't She Lovely?"
+She is a singer who has toured with her father and accompanied him on recordings.
 Wonder and Simmons also had a son, Keita, in 1977.